 They did not see daylight for 34 years until today.

 Priscilla Gac-Artigas is a Fulbright Scholar, full professor of Latin American Literature at Monmouth University in NJ.
-She is a Correspondent Member of the North American Academy of the Spanish Language (Academia Norteamericana de la Lengua Española-ANLE).
+She is a Full Member of the North American Academy of the Spanish Language (Academia Norteamericana de la Lengua Española-ANLE) and correspondent member of the RAE (Real Academia de la Lengua Española).